Skip to content

 With juveniles, we still have concern about the “criminal record” for people who don’t have one yet.
 For juveniles, instead of prison commitment, we fear an “out of home placement.”

-One type, County Home School seems like “the workhouse for kids,” and can intensify exposure kids to troubled peers.
+One type, County Home School (and similar out-of-home residential settings) seems like “the workhouse for kids,” and can intensify exposure kids to troubled peers.
 This is not often a real concern unless the juvenile has prior adjudications, or is facing a serious felony claim.

-2. Avoid preaching or judging.
-Avoid blaming.
+2. Avoid preaching, judging, or blaming.
 Redirect attention to the future, and problem-solving.
 Beware dependency and co-dependency behaviors.

-4. Too many of these cases resolve via settlement.
+4. Many cases resolve by settlement.
 So set a goal.
-And then litigate until either settlement meets the client’s goal, or take it to trial.
+Then litigate until either settlement meets the goal, or take it to trial.
 But never give up.
-Even if lost on the question of delinquency adjudication, we can still argue disposition.
-And sometimes judges are more compassionate than prosecutors.
+Even if adjudicated, we can argue disposition.
+And judges can be more fair than prosecutors.

-5. The Juvenile Attorney should make sure the client fully understands.
-She should understand what is at stake; what her outcome goal is; and why.
-And the lawyer should listen to her.
+5. The Juvenile Attorney should help the client understand.
+She should understand what is at stake; her outcome goal; and why.
+And the lawyer should listen.

-6. Social workers, probation officers, and others, outnumber juvenile lawyers when discussing cases with judges in chambers.
-This is a weakness of juvenile court.
-Lobby all of the players when you can, where you can.
-But listening is essential.
+6. Social workers, probation officers, and others, outnumber juvenile lawyers when discussing cases with judges.
+Lobby all the players.
+And listen.

 Representing juveniles in delinquency cases is similar to adult criminal cases, but with a twist or two.